 4. Plastics refining is one of the most GHG-intensive industries in the manufacturing sector, spewing millions tons of CO2 into the air each year.

 5. Methane leakage from the extraction of natural gas is common.
+(Ethane, a natural gas, is processed to create ethylene, a major building block for most types of plastic, especially polyethylene.)

 6. Clearing wide swaths of land for extraction and piping of fossil fuels removes millions of acres of trees and other vegetation that help keep the atmosphere cool and cleanse the air by absorbing carbon dioxide and releasing oxygen.
 In the U.S. 19 million acres of land has been cleared for oil and gas development, resulting in the release of about 1.6 billion tons of carbon dioxide.